-Applicants who have completed the equivalent of the first semester of law school may apply to transfer to LMU LAW.
-The law school from which you wish to transfer must be either accredited by the American Bar Association or state-approved (possible in Alabama, California, Massachusetts, and Tennessee).
+Applicants who have completed the equivalent of the first semester of law school may apply to transfer to LMU Law.
+The law school from which you wish to transfer must be accredited by either the American Bar Association or a state-approved organization (possible in Alabama, California, Massachusetts, and Tennessee).

-- An application for transfer admission (available through the LSAC site);
+- An application for transfer admission (available through the LSAC's website);

 - A personal statement;